 Of the Group's Credit risk exposure outside Africa relating to On-balance sheet, 18% relates to exposures in United States of America, 81% relates to exposures in United Kingdom and 1% relates to exposures in other countries.

 1Further classification of Loans & Advances to Customers along product lines is provided on the next page.
-2Balances included in Restricted deposits and other assets above are those subject to credit risks.
-Items not subject to credit risk, which include Recognised assets for defined benefit obligations have been excluded.

 Credit risk exposure relating to Off-Balance Sheet

 Credit Risk Exposure relating to off-balance sheet items are as follows: